Acodea23/data_science_portfolio/about.md

 ## TLDR

-Write a brief introduction about yourself here.
-Include:

-- Your academic background
-- Your interest in data science
-- Your career goals
-- Any relevant experience or projects

 I'm from Texas and am studying statistics with a minor in mathematics at Brigham Young University.
 I have co-authored an academic paper in math, and I am currently working on another paper in the field of statistics.
 Some projects I've worked on include metal fatigue analysis, and vaccine trends based on political affiliation.
 I want to continue to develop models and statistical processes for complex problems.
 I would love to chat about your favorite data science projects!

 ## Education